vmware-tanzu/pinniped/deploy-test-webhook/README.md

 This example deployment uses `ytt` from [Carvel](https://carvel.dev/) to template the YAML files.
 Either [install `ytt`](https://get-ytt.io/) or use the [container image from Dockerhub](https://hub.docker.com/r/k14s/image/tags).

+As well, this demo requires a tool capable of generating a `bcrypt` hash in order to interact with the webhook.
+The example below uses `htpasswd`, which is installed on most macOS systems, and can be installed on some Linux systems via the `apache2-utils` package (e.g., `apt-get install apache2-utils`).

 ## Procedure

 1. The configuration options are in [values.yml](values.yaml).
 Fill in the values in that file, or override those values